puzzle/ansible-training/content/labs/04.0/_index.en.md

 - The playbook `tempfolder.yml` should create a temporary folder `/var/tempfolder` on all servers except those in the group `db`.

 {{% notice tip %}}
-Have a look at the user guide to know how to use more complex inventory patterns.
+Take a look at the user guide and find out how to use more complex inventory patterns.
 See [Ansible Docs - User Guide ](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html#common-patterns)
 {{% /notice %}}